University Values and Non-Discrimination

 Enforcement and Non-Retaliation

-Intramural Sports, Physical Education and Exercise Science Classes, and Other College Athletic/Recreational Activities Policy
+Intramural Sports, Physical Education and Exercise Science Classes, and Other University Athletic/Recreational Activities Policy

-Gender-neutral intramural activities will be open to all students.
-In the event of an athletic activity requiring certain numbers of a particular gender, accommodations will be made for any interested student to participate as the gender with which they identify.
+Gender-inclusive intramural activities will be open to all students.
+In the event of an athletic activity requiring certain numbers of a particular gender, accommodations will be made for any interested student to participate as the gender in which they identify.

 As new spaces are designed and as existing spaces become available or repurposed the University shall include plans to accommodate transgender students, staff, and faculty.
 It is recommended that all locker rooms should have private and enclosed changing areas, showers, and toilets for use by any member who desires them.